New York’s Next Big Industry: Commercial Life Sciences

 Over the past decade the Partnership Fund has committed over $50 million to support the growth of commercial life sciences in New York.
 We have backed individual companies such as Intra-Cellular Therapies and Petra Pharma.
 Our BioAccelerate NYC Prize provided some of the first proof-of-concept funding in the city to accelerate the commercialization of academic research.
 This prize catalyzed New York academic medical centers to raise over $70 million of proof-of-concept funding for their researchers.

 In 2019, the Partnership Fund partnered with New York state to incentivize venture fund SOSV to open their life science accelerator program, IndieBio, in New York City.
-New York state has provided funding to help launch IndieBio NY, and the Partnership Fund will be making follow on investments in the New York-based graduates.
+New York state has provided funding to help launch IndieBio NY, and the Partnership Fund is making follow on investments in the New York-based graduates.

 Why New York City?